 It can be worse… When your child is obsessed with their mother, it leaves poor Mom feeling worn out.

 It is difficult for both parents, but it does not have to be that way.
 In this post, I’ll look at some things you can do to help your child stop wanting mom all the time.

 It is worth remembering that kids go through phases.
 One moment they only want mommy, the next moment, dad is the favorite parent!

 Why Does My Toddler Only Want Mom?

-Well yes, they are… but when your toddler spurns everyone else except Mom, then you have a problem.
+Well, yes, they are… but when your toddler spurns everyone else except mom, you have a problem.

-There is no doubt that there is a special bond between mother and baby.
-When you spend the first 9 months of existence inside a person, you grow kind of attached to them… literally.
-Until the cord is cut!
+There is no doubt that a unique link exists between mother and child.
+When you spend your first 9 months of life within another person, you become emotionally linked to them… until the cord is severed!

-If you get a lot of attention from only Mom as a baby, then that bond just keeps growing and growing.
+If you get a lot of attention from only mom as a baby, that bond keeps growing.
 This is how it should be.
 It’s a common reason you will have a 2-year-old attached to mom more than dad.

-However, if Dad or other carers take it in turns to care for the baby then that bond will grow stronger with all of those folks too.
+However, if dad or other carers take turns caring for the baby, that bond will grow stronger with all of those folks.